 Conscious control of breath is a characteristic that we share with all other diving mammals, and something that no other non-aquatic mammals have.

 The large comparative size of the penis in adult male humans (man 13cm vs gorilla 3cm) is not related to the frequency of deployment.
-It is a necessary consequence of the retraction and relative inaccessability of the vagina.
+It is a necessary consequence of the retraction and relative inaccessibility of the vagina.

-“An aquatic environment seems to have had a broadly similar effect on some other species - that is, relative retraction of the femal sex organ leading to a corresponding extension of that of the males.
+“An aquatic environment seems to have had a broadly similar effect on some other species – that is, relative retraction of the female sex organ leading to a corresponding extension of that of the males.
 For example, most birds and reptiles do not possess a penis; the pressing together of the cloacal apertures seems to suffice for the transference of the sperm.
 But many species of aquatic reptiles (crocodiles and turtles) and aquatic birds (swans, ducks, geese) have found it necessary to evolve a penis as part of their adaption to a watery habitat.”

 “In mammals, oestrous status is communicated by scent signalling – a pheromonal message emitted by the female.
 Being airborne, it may be carried quite a long way – as evidenced by the distance a dog will travel to locate a bitch on heat.
 But in a wading or swimming ape the pheromones would be washed away almost as soon as they were scented.

 “…But in humans the ability to receive and interpret scent signals is very low.
 The olfactory lobe in our brains is proportionately smaller than in the brains of apes.
 (This is a common feature in aquatic mammals.
 In whales and seals the olfactory lobe has diminished almost to vanishing point.)
 So one reason for the ending of the oestrus could be that it ceased to work properly.
 As a result of the pheronomal secretions being washed away, plus diminished scent perception, the signal was simply not getting across.”

 The Missionary Position